-Needle-phobia, or plainly put the fear of needles is more common than you might think.
-It’s the extreme fear of not just needles, but it leads to the fear of any procedure that might involve hypodermic needles.
+Needle phobia, or plainly put the fear of needles is more common than you might think.
+Needle phobia the extreme fear of not just needles, but it leads to the fear of any procedure that might involve hypodermic needles.
 You might have heard it referred to as aichmophobia, belonephobia, or enetophobia as well.

 Well, now there’s an actual solution.
-People who need to inject liquids and medicines such as insulin, B12, and other medicinals often fear this each day.
+People who need to inject liquids and medicines such as insulin, B12, or other medicinals, often fear this each day.
 However, Comfort-In™ has come up with a breakthrough technology that is available to the consumer and medical professionals.
-It’s been on the market in other countries for a number of years, and now you can get it in the US.
+It’s been on the market in other countries for some years, and now you can get it in the US.